Orange-OpenSource/ods-android/docs/modules/About.md

     }
     ```

-3. Use the `NavController.navigate()` method with `OdsAboutDestinations.AboutRoute` parameter when you need to display the previously configured ODS About.
+3. Use the `NavController.navigate()` method with `OdsAboutDestinations.AboutNavRoute` parameter when you need to display the previously configured ODS About.

     ```kotlin
-    navController.navigate(OdsAboutDestinations.AboutRoute)
+    navController.navigate(OdsAboutDestinations.AboutNavRoute)
     ```

 ## Configuration